 Manage Docker Containers

 If you want to start a new Docker container of Ubuntu operating system, first pull Ubuntu Docker image first.
-The command below will download Docker image over a network.
+The command below will download Docker image over a network, and cache it locally.
+The first time you run this command, it will take a couple of minutes to finish.

 To exit a Docker container, type "exit" at the prompt inside the container.